RobotLocomotion/drake-external-examples/drake_cmake_installed/src/pcl/README.md

 This has been tested and is currently officially supported on Ubuntu Xenial (16.04).

-## How to Create a Drake-PCL Project?
+## Drake-PCL Caveats

-To ensure Drake and PCL combine compatibly the only caveat is that you discover the projects in the following order:
+### Eigen

+Drake's version of Eigen is compatible with PCL's (system) but not vice versa.
+Make sure you discover them in the correct order.

 ```
 find_package(drake CONFIG REQUIRED)